keithrbennett/rika/README.md

 The case insensitivity is implemented by using `String#downcase`.
 This may not sort correctly on some non-English systems.

+### Specifying Command Line Options in the RIKA_OPTIONS Environment Variable

+If you find yourself using the same options over and over again, you can put them in the `RIKA_OPTIONS` environment variable.
+For example, if the default behavior of sorting keys does not work for your language, you can disable it for all invocations of the `rika` command by specifying `-k-` in the RIKA_OPTIONS environment variable.

 ### Machine Readable Data Support